Click here for a map of Jerusalem today

 637 - 1517 Following an initial truce, the Romans, Arabs, Egyptians and Turks war around Jerusalem over the next 880 years.

-In 1077 (exactly 440 years later), the race of Seljuk Turks who had swarmed over the land from Central Asia, capture Jerusalem and forbid all Christian services, murdering Christian pilgrims from the West or anywhere.
+In 1077 (exactly 440 years later), the race of Seljuk Turks who had swarmed over the land from Central Asia, massacre Jerusalem's local population and forbid all Christian services, murdering Christian pilgrims from the West or anywhere.
 In November 1095, the Pope in Rome calls for a "righteous war" i.e. marching to the "defence of the East" the following summer.
 Many years later this became known as the First Crusade.
 Click here for a map of the Middle East about 1140 AD, shortly after this event.
 Thus we have a brief interlude with the international Christian Kingdom of Jerusalem established

 1517 - 1917 Turkish Ottoman Empire for 400 years.
 With the expulsion of the Jews from Spain (in 1492), more Jews settle back into Jerusalem.
 In 1800, there are 2000 Jews living there.
 However, by 1905 this number grew to 40,000, far more than any other ethnic group.
 The massive increase in numbers, and their ongoing desire to rule their own city again (known as Zionism) become issues of serious concern.